Last year, China’s government put out its plan to lead the world in Artificial Intelligence by 2030.

 Pulling out all the stops, China’s government is flooding the market with AI-targeted funds as Chinese tech giants and adrenalized startups rise to leverage this capital.

-Once disregarded as a market of ‘copycats’ looking to Silicon Valley for inspiration and know-how, China’s AI ecosystem has long departed this stage.
+Once disregarded as a market of ‘copycats’ looking to Silicon Valley for inspiration and know-how, China’s Artificial Intelligence ecosystem has long departed this stage.

-Propelled by an abundance of government funds, smart infrastructure overhauls, leading AI research, and some of the world’s most driven entrepreneurs, China’s AI ecosystem is unstoppable.
+Propelled by an abundance of government funds, smart infrastructure overhauls, leading AI research, and some of the world’s most driven entrepreneurs, China’s Artificial Intelligence ecosystem is unstoppable.

 Join Me in China